-For garment or textile workers, the industry examplifies the challenges associated with global manufacturing: low wages, "flexible" contracts and sweatshop conditions.
-Add to these the isolation, invisibility and lack of power experienced by informal workers, especially those who produce from their homes.
+The garment industry is one of the oldest and largest export industries.
+The industry exemplifies the challenges associated with global manufacturing: low wages, "flexible" contracts and sweatshop conditions.
+Informal garment and textile workers often experience isolation, invisibility and lack of power, especially those who produce from their homes.

-One notable shift has been to China, which has become the “world’s factory” in many sectors, including garments.
+One notable shift has been to China, now the “world’s factory” in many sectors, including garments.
 Another shift, especially for the high-end fashion industry, has been to the periphery of Europe (Albania, Morocco, Turkey) and the USA’s neighbours (Mexico and Central America).

 Types of Garment Workers

 There are important differences between workers depending on whether they are hired by large factories as core or contract workers, hired by small units, or work under subcontracts from their homes.
 There are also self-employed garment makers who produce for local customers or markets.
 Learn more:

 - Case Studies: Garment Workers Around the Globe

 - Case studies - Chains of Production, Ladders of Protection on Garments Workers in Thailand and the Philippines

 While some garment and textile workers are employed in factories or workshops, a large proportion are subcontracted homeworkers who carry out paid work for firms/businesses or their intermediaries, typically on a piece-rate basis, within their own homes (Carr, Chen and Tate 2000).
 Estimates suggest that as much as 60 per cent of garment production, especially of children and women’s clothing, is done at home in both Asia and Latin America (Chen, Sebstad, and O'Connell 1999).